ansible/ansible-container/README.md

 $ ansible-container init chouseknecht.django-gulp-nginx
 ```

-You now have a copy of the project in your local *demo* directory.
-From *demo* directory, run the following to build the images:
+Now that you have a copy of the project, you can build the container images by running the following command from within the *demo* directory:

 ```
-# Start the build process
+# Start the image build
 $ ansible-container build
 ```

-Once the build completes, you will have a local copy of the project's conatiner images, and you're ready to launch the application by running the following:
+The build will run for serveral minutes, and playbook task names will be displayed as they execute.
+Once the build completes, you'll have a local copy of the images, and you're ready to launch the application by running the following:

 ```
-# Run the project containers
+# Launch the application
 $ ansible-container run
 ```

-The application containers are now running, and the demo web server is available at port 8080.
-You can access it from a web browser at [http://localhost:8080](http://localhost:8080).
+With the containers running, the demo web server is now accessible from a web browser at [http://localhost:8080](http://localhost:8080).
+For more details about the application, please visit the [project repo]((https://github.com/chouseknecht/django-gulp-nginx).

 ## Get Involved